 What are Workday Dashboards?

-- Use reports, charts, and other visualizations to manage and analyze data
+• Use reports, charts, and other visualizations like a waterfall chart to manage and analyze data

-- Edit categories, fields, appearance settings, report tags, and time settings to create custom-built dashboards that meet your needs
+• Edit categories, data settings, fields, appearance settings, report tags, and time settings to create custom-built dashboards that meet your needs

 Things to Consider When Building a Workday Dashboard

-- Categorizing your data: After you’ve figured out what kind of data you’re going to use and what audience you’re going to target for any given dashboard, finding the best way to categorize that data becomes next on the To-Do list.
-Data categories go hand in hand with audience preferences, so you need to determine and include categories that your target audience will find most helpful.
+After you’ve figured out what kind of data you’ll use and what audience you’ll target for any given dashboard, finding the best way to categorize that data becomes next on the To-Do list.
+Data categories go hand in hand with audience preferences, so you must determine and include categories your target audience finds most helpful.
 These categories can be easily chosen and built into your Workday dashboard and are customizable to fit the needs of any audience, reports, charts, or dashboards.

 Tips and Tricks for Dashboard Success

-- Build categories to fit your own needs.
+• Build categories to fit your own needs.
 Oftentimes, the data you want to highlight and place into categories will not fit into a “single instance” field in the Workday system.
-By creating your own categories, your data will be a better fit for the reports you’re running and the dashboards you’re creating.
+By creating your own categories, your data will better fit the reports you’re running and the dashboards you’re creating.
 And, with more suitable data, your reporting, analytics, dashboard, and data settings and functions will be more aligned with business goals, helping your teams to make better overall decisions.

-- Create custom dashboards.
-Workday enables users to create an unlimited amount of customized dashboards to ensure that they’re not only gaining access to the most up-to-date information, but they also are able to cater reporting and analytics to meet their own needs.
+• Create custom dashboards.
+Workday enables users to create an unlimited amount of customized dashboards to ensure that they’re not only gaining access to the most up-to-date information, but when creating dashboards, they also can cater reporting and analytics to meet their own needs.
 Whether you need to set dashboard permissions for certain employees, use report tags to filter report lists, create report worklets for more immediate access, or anything else related to reporting, analytics, or dashboards, customized feature options will help.

 Getting Started with Workday